sivaramaaa/pwn_lab/Heap_notes.md

        * now bin->bk overwriiten with  chunk_b->bk(i.e corrupted with say a stack value)
        * also u have to control 3 values in stack to bypass the hardening
     6) again malloc(same_len) would return stack value for us to play with !!!!

+####  Large bin corruption
+   1) same until u place large bin from unsorted to large bin , corrupting
+   2) but next malloc() is not same size but lesser
+        * now it searches corresponding bin , but would fail !
+(512 < requested_size < size_in_large_bin )
+	* searches next bin , and finds it and trigers the vuln
+   3) overwrite the victim->size so that (victim->size -nb = 8 ) && avoid set_foot causing segfault
+   4) return to user controlled stack location and set the stack_fake_chunk-> size so that set_foot doesen't cause a problem again